mongolab/dex/README.md

 * queryMask - The query pattern, with values masked ($query for query component, $orderby for sort component)
 * namespace - The MongoDB namespace in which to create the index, in the form "db.collection"
-* details - specific query details aggregated from each query occurrence.
+* stats - specific query statistics aggregated from each query occurrence.
-* details.count - The total number of queries that occurred.
+* stats.count - The total number of queries that occurred.
-* details.avgTimeMillis - The average time this query currently takes.
+* stats.avgTimeMillis - The average time this query currently takes.
-* details.totalTimeMillis - The sum amount of time consumed by all of the queries that match the queryMask.
+* stats.totalTimeMillis - The sum amount of time consumed by all of the queries that match the queryMask.
 * recommendation - A fully-formed recommendation object.
  * recommendation.index - The index recommended.